Space Systems Command formally welcomes new commander

 |0

-This work, Space Systems Command formally welcomes new commander [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Space Systems Command formally welcomes new commander, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT